I gave her my heart and she gave me a pen

 On the other hand, Cusack is remarkable and irreplaceable.
 He was so perfect at this age at embodying lovable yet neurotic teen heroes.
 His deliveries are very funny, but he has a huge vulnerable streak.

 What really makes the film click are the complex emotional dynamics between the three leads, especially in the film’s second half.
-The struggle for Diane between Lloyd and her father, Jim, plays out much like a romantic-vs.-platonic love triangle.
+The struggle for Diane between Lloyd and her father, Jim, plays out much like a love triangle, albeit a romantic-vs.-platonic one.
 It’s not a simple black-and-white conflict, though Jim is clearly a hypocrite and the antagonist.
 I mentioned in the intro that my perspective on the film has shifted every time I’ve watched it: That’s especially true of the evolving light in which I see Diane’s father.
 He commodifies his expressions of love as gifts that he’s accumulated through misdeeds, and tries to turn Diane into a proxy spouse.
 He doesn’t treat her as a person so much as an asset he can invest in like she’s a blue chip stock.

 Say Anything is a film I treasure.
 It’s so much more human than the majority of teen movies and romantic comedies, full of sparkling life and complicated characters.
-I’m excited to see what it grows into next.
+I’m excited to see what it grows into for me next.

 Is It Good?